taylorjbritt/fraudcasestudy/readme.md

 ## 1. Motivation <a name="goal"></a>

-In this project we aimed to pull together a wide range of the things we learned over
+In this project we aimed to pull together a wide range of the things we learned over the course of the Data Science Intensive in analyzing a messy dataset, cleaning the data, feature engineering, modeling, and deploying the model to a flask app that interfaces with incoming data in real time.
+We strove to simulate predicting fraudulent events as realistically as possible by dropping any information in our dataset that would represent leakage, that we could practice a real world application of the data science techniques we have come to know and, more importantly love.

 ## 2. Data and EDA  <a name="data"></a>